 Our purpose is not to debate systemic wrongs, but to affirm pathways forward.
-Respectful relationship towards women goes hand in hand with respectful relationship with our earth- the land, air, energy and water that sustain life.
+A respectful relationship with women goes hand in hand with a respectful relationship with our earth- the land, air, energy, and water that sustain life.
 The Sustainable Development Goals might more profitably be framed as sustainable community goals, as it is with right relationship with others that we can endure and thrive in the changes ahead.
 Peace is implicit in sustainability — war is devastating on all levels.

 Rape and Domestic Violence

 We are conscious of rape as a tool of war, whether in armed conflict or in civic life and of the roles of both men and women in changing the culture of rape.
 Domestic violence and other forms of abuse hinder women from reaching their full potential.
 Religious institutions have a role in saying “NO!” to violence towards women as a major step towards achieving peace and empowering women.

 Inclusion and Agency